ParkfieldOrg/Sakurabook/en/manage-bookings.md

 After you create a booking on your dashboard, your customer will receive an invoice to be paid from Shopify.
 After the payment proceeds, Sakurabook will send the customer a **confirmation email** about the booking and the reservation is considered as paid.

-**TODO:** Screenshot of notification email should be updated one we have the new design.
+**TODO:** Screenshot of the notification email should be updated once we have the new design.

 ![Alt text](../img/Screenshot%202022-08-31%20at%201.23.32.png?raw=true "Sakurabook Booking Created")